121 S. Wilke Road, Suite 301, Arlington Heights, IL 60005

 What to do if you Have Been Hurt by a Defective Medical Device

-Posted on February 25,2014 in Illinois Defective Medical Products Lawyer
+Posted on February 25, 2014 in Defective Medical Devices

 Although medical device manufacturers are supposed to vet their creations extensively before putting them on the market, some products get in the hands of caregivers or patients when there are dangerous consequences or bugs that haven't been addressed.